DiarTor/fakeGreen/README.md

 - Simple to set up and customize
 - Lightweight and minimal dependencies
 - The commits are random so they may apear legit
-- For automated daily commits you can run it on a server and add a sleep timer for the command
+- Automated daily commits by running it on a server and add a sleep timer for the command

 ## Usage